meeg-cfin/introduction_to_git/program.md

 # Program

-The aim of the workshop is to give participants an introduction to version control with `git` for personal use.
-Although `git`, and websites/services such as [GitHub](github.com), provide advanced collaborative tools for writing code in groups, the focus of this workshop will be on "single user" use.
+The aim of the workshop is to give participants an introduction to version control with Git for personal use.
+Although Git, and websites/services such as [GitHub](https://github.com), provide advanced collaborative tools for writing code in groups, the focus of this workshop will be on "single user" use.

-## Introduction to git
+## Introduction to Git

-* What is git?
+* What is Git?
-* Why use git vs other version control systems?
+* Why use Git vs other version control systems?
 * Git work flow
-	- git status
+	- ``git status``
-	- git commit
+	- ``git add`` and ``git commit``
-	- git log
+	- ``git log``
-	- branches
+	- branching
-	- revert
+	- ``git revert``

 ## Introduction to GitHub